 A member desiring to resign from the Club shall notify the Secretary of the intention to do so in writing.

 Any member may be expelled for conduct harmful to the interest of the Club by the unanimous vote of all members of the Board of Governors.
-The vote shall take place after the member has been given ten days notice and has had an opportunity to appear, in person, before the Board of Governors.
+The vote shall take place after the member has been given thirty days’ notice and has had an opportunity to respond, in person or via email, to the Board of Governors.

 ELECTION OF MEMBERS

 Applications are accepted throughout the year and will be reviewed by the Board of Governors.
 Approval is subject to the payment of dues of $100.
-A candidate shall not be considered a member until the candidate has received formal notice from the Secretary and has paid dues for the current membership period.
+A candidate shall not be considered a member until the candidate has received notice from the Secretary and has paid dues for the current membership period.

 The right to hold office or be a member of the Board of Governors shall be limited to Active members.

 The officers of the Club shall be President, Vice President, Secretary and Treasurer.
-Such officers shall be elected by a majority of the Active members.
-Voting shall be conducted at a duly called meeting held each year.
 Officers shall serve for a one year term unless no other candidate can be found.

-The newly elected Officers and Members of the Board of Governors shall take office at the Annual meeting to be held the third Thursday of September of each year, as provided in Article XI.
+Newly elected Officers and Board members shall take office at the Annual Dinner to be held between September 15th – October 15th of each year.

 DUTIES OF OFFICERS

 The Vice-President shall work with the President in the planning and execution of all activities and events and fulfill the duties of the President in the event the President is absent or disabled.
 Should both the President and Vice-President be absent, a majority of the Board of governors may appoint a presiding officer at any meeting.

 BOARD OF GOVERNORS

-The Board of Governors shall meet for the transaction of business at least four times in each year and at such other times and places as may be determined by the President.
+The Board of Governors shall meet in person for the transaction of business at least once in each year and at such other times and places as may be determined by the President.
 Five members shall constitute a quorum of the Board of Governors.
 The balance of club business shall be conducted via email.
 Minutes of all meetings shall be recorded by the Secretary and included in a summary of club business in the Annual report.

 The activities of the Club shall be those prescribed by the Board of Governors not inconsistent herewith.
-However, neither the Board nor any Committee shall have any authority to incur or contract on behalf of the Club any liability whatsoever beyond the amount of funds on hand available for the discharge of such liability.
+However, the Board shall have any authority to incur or contract on behalf of the Club any liability whatsoever beyond the amount of funds on hand available for the discharge of such liability.

 The Board of Governors shall have the power to adopt all necessary rules for the conduct of the business of the Club.